Water Smart Fall Lawn & Garden Tips

 Before temperatures drop, protect water-using equipment from costly damage caused by freezing.
 Disconnect outdoor hoses and drain all the water out before storing for the winter.
-You'll also want to empty rain barrels and any water elements in your garden to prevent the water from freezing and causing cracking.
+You'll also want to empty rain barrels and any water elements in your garden to prevent the water from freezing and causing cracking once temperatures drop.

 Sign up for the Cleveland Water web portal where you can view your actual water usage down to the hour.
 Having this data easily available can save you time and money.
 You can make adjustments to your water usage based on when and how much you’re using or quickly spot a potential issue.
 For example, if there is an unusual spike in your water usage or continuous usage is showing at times when you aren't using water it could be a sign of a leak.